shavitush/Oryx-AC/README.md

-# The Oryx bhop anticheat for CSS.
+# The Oryx bunnyhop anticheat for CS:S, CS:GO, and TF2.

+This is a fork of Oryx, the bunnyhop anticheat written by Rusty/Nolan-O. The README will be mostly left untouched unless I need to change anything.

+The main differences from the original version are:

+* I have supported CS:GO and TF2.
+* I edited the plugin to work with [bhoptimer](https://github.com/shavitush/bhoptimer). [bTimes](https://github.com/Nolan-O/bTimes) support has been dropped.
+* [smlib](https://github.com/splewis/smlib) is not a dependency anymore.
+* Optimizations have been applied.
+* Cleaned the code where I could.
+* SourceMod 1.9 is the target version.
+Support for older versions of SourceMod will not be provided.

+Rusty's notes:

-This was written for SourceMod v1.7.
+> This was written for SourceMod v1.7.
 Few comments are provided because I never planned on releasing the code, however there are *some* comments.
 The bulk of everything outside of oryx.sp is just pure game-mechanic-related logic anyway, so it just works because that's the way things work.

-## Users please note that this project is no longer supported.

 # Building

-Depends on smlib.
-All you need to do is make sure you've specified your timer in oryx.inc by defining either `notimer` or `bTimes`.
-Build each file manually with the sourcemod compiler, like usual.
+All you need to do is make sure you've specified your timer in oryx.inc by defining either `notimer` or `bhoptimer`.
+Build each file manually with the SourceMod compiler, like usual.
+If `bhoptimer` is defined, you will need [bhoptimer](https://github.com/shavitush/bhoptimer)'s include file.

 # Documentation

 A lot of this info is found in oryx.inc too.

 Exported command | Action | Admin only? | From: